 7. George Selkirk, 1934-42.
-It wasn’t easy for the man who would replace Babe Ruth as the Yankees’ right fielder.
-It was harder still because he was given Ruth’s Number 3, which was not retired until right before Ruth’s death in 1948.
+It wasn't easy for the man who would replace Babe Ruth as the Yankees' right fielder.
+It was harder still because he was given Ruth's Number 3, which was not retired until right before Ruth's death in 1948.
 But it was worse for Selkirk: His nickname was Twinkletoes.
-No, he wasn’t gay (that I know of), but it was because he seemed to be dancing across the outfield to make great plays.
+No, he wasn't gay (that I know of): The nickname was because he seemed to be dancing across the outfield to make great plays.

 6. Willie Keeler, 1903-09.
-The first man to play for all 3 of the classic New York City teams.
-The Brooklyn native actually began his career in 1892 with the New York Giants, but a year later he went to his hometown team – and, yes, until January 1, 1898, the day the consolidation of “Greater New York” took effect, Brooklyn was a separate city.
-But Wee Willie’s sojourn in Brooklyn didn’t last long, and in 1894 he went to the original Baltimore Orioles, winning the next 3 NL Pennants.
+He was the 1st man to play for all 3 of the classic New York City teams.
+The Brooklyn native actually began his career in 1892 with the New York Giants, but a year later he went to his hometown team – and, yes, until January 1, 1898, the day the consolidation of "Greater New York" took effect, Brooklyn was a separate city.
+But Wee Willie's sojourn in Brooklyn didn't last long, and in 1894 he went to the original Baltimore Orioles, winning the next 3 NL Pennants.

 Of course, he will always be remembered – usually fondly, but there are some still alive who choose not to – for "61 in '61," the single-season home run record he set on October 1, 1961 (we're approaching the 50th Anniversary), and, if we're being honest, still stands.

 But does Roger belong?
-Baseball-Reference.com’s Hall of Fame Monitor has him at 85 out of 100 (a bit short), and their HOF Standards have him at 22 out of 50 (well short).
+Baseball-Reference.com's Hall of Fame Monitor has him at 85 out of 100 (a bit short), and their HOF Standards, which are weighted much more toward career totals, have him at 22 out of 50 (well short).
 Their 10 Most Similar Batters include some interesting names, including ex-Yankees Barfield, Danny Tartabull and Jay Buhner (and also Hank Sauer, not to be confused with Hank Bauer), but not HOFers.
-In all honesty, I can’t say that Roger Maris belongs in the Baseball Hall of Fame.
+In all honesty, I can't say that Roger Maris belongs in the Baseball Hall of Fame.

 But he is in Yankee Stadium's Monument Park, his Number 9 is retired, and he has a museum in his memory in his hometown of Fargo, North Dakota, at the West Acres Shopping Center.
 I should say, "In his honor," because it opened in 1984, while he was still alive.
 When asked by the man running it if he could, Roger asked 2 conditions: That it be where people could easily get to it (a mall would have parking lots and bus service) and that admission be free.
 Both requests were granted.